Riga Civil Aviation Engineers Institute: Higher education institutions based on RAU

 The latter two institutes - Transport and Telecommunication Institute (TTI) and Riga Technical University Aeronautical Institute - can be named as the main successors of RAU.
 They are engaged in aeronautical training and have relationships with RCAII-RAU graduates of various years.
-The staff of these institutes is doing a great deal to preserve, continue and multiply the tradition of this legendary aviation academy.

 Higher Civil Aviation Education in the USSR

 In the USSR in 1971 there were four higher schools of civil aviation: the Kiev Institute of Civil Aviation Engineers (founded in 1933, awarded the Order of the Red Banner of Labor), the Lenin Komsomol Riga Institute of Civil Aviation Engineers (founded in 1960, awarded the Red Banner), the Moscow Institute of Aviation (founded in 1971), and the Higher School of Civil Aviation Engineers in Leningrad (founded in 1955, awarded the Order of Lenin, reorganized in 1971 into the Academy of Civil Aviation).
 All the higher educational institutions have daytime departments (except Riga), correspondence departments, and graduate studies; the Kiev institute has branches and academic-consultation offices in cities where large civilian airports are located.

 The period of schooling is four to five and a half years.
 Graduating students defend diploma projects (or papers) and receive the qualification of an engineer (mechanical engineer, electrical engineer, construction engineer, economic engineer, pilot-engineer, navigator-engineer) or radio engineer.
 Construction engineers are trained by the Kiev institute; economic engineers by the Kiev and Riga institutes; pilotengineers, navigator-engineers, and engineers in air traffic control are trained by the Leningrad school.
 The Kiev institute has been granted the right to admit applicants for the defense of candidates’ and doctoral dissertations, and the Riga and Leningrad higher educational institutions, candidates’ dissertations.